Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 9. Microsoft Azure CDN

 Hailing from the Microsoft technology powerhouse, Microsoft Azure is a global content distribution network that broadcasters rely on for fast delivery of their streaming content.
-This CDN is easy to configure, and it uses a pay-as-you-go pricing structure, so you don’t have to worry about being locked into a long-term agreement.
+This CDN is easy to configure and uses a pay-as-you-go pricing structure, so you don’t have to worry about being locked into a long-term agreement.

 Basic Functionality: